-The ToS found that the proposed development is not likely to have a significant impact on the Southern Bell Frog due to the limited habitat suitability that the irrigation channel provides for the species.
-This is supported by the lack of records within and near the proposed development.
-The channel provides unsuitable breeding habitat due to the length of time that the irrigation channel holds water not being sufficient to allow growth of tadpoles to adulthood.
-The irrigation channel provides limited foraging habitat due to the lack of aquatic vegetation and the dominance of exotic vegetation, agricultural disturbed land and residential areas surrounding the proposed development.
+The ToS found that the proposed development is not likely to have a significant impact on the Southern Bell Frog due to the lack of records within and near the proposed development and the limited habitat suitability that irrigation channels provide for the species.
+These areas would provide unsuitable breeding habitat due to the length of time that the irrigation channels hold water is not sufficient to allow growth of tadpoles to adulthood.
+The irrigation channels would provide limited foraging habitat due to the lack of aquatic vegetation and the dominance of exotic vegetation, agricultural disturbed land and residential areas surrounding the proposed development.